-16. Affordable Neighborhood Housing Credit
+15. Affordable Neighborhood Housing Credit

 ACA 15-5-1301 et seq. provides an income or annual premium tax credit for any business firm engaged in providing affordable housing which is approved through the Arkansas Development Finance Authority.
-The tax credit is limited to 30% of the total amount invested in affordable housing assistance activities by a business firm.
-The total credit available to all taxpayers may not exceed \$750,000 in any tax year.
+The tax credit is limited to 30% of the total amount invested in affordable housing assistance activities.
+The credit may not exceed \$750,000 or the income or premium tax otherwise due in any taxable year.